Lesion Removal & Scar Revision

 For more prominent scars, surgery may be the best treatment option.
 During a surgical scar revision procedure, Dr. Beaty will use either local or general anesthesia for the procedure.
 He will then use a variety of methods that may include shaving a raised scar, creating a new, less noticeable scar by breaking up the original scar, or removing it in an elliptical pattern.
 In some cases, skin grafts or flaps may be necessary.

-What are the Side Effects of Scar Revision?
+Side Effects of Scar Treatment

 Depending on the severity of the scar and the treatment used for scar revision, side effects may vary.
 Most scar revisions will result in some swelling, redness and tenderness; these side effects will subside within a few days to a few weeks after the procedure.